exectails/Mabioned/README.md

 Modifying the terrain for example is possible, but needs to be done by modifying the respective objects' properties by hand.

-For more information about the program and the game's files this editor modifies refer to the files in the Documentation folder.
+For more information about the program and the game's files that this editor modifies refer to the files in the Documentation folder.
 If you encounter any bugs or errors, please create an issue so they can be fixed.

-If you'd like to help with the development or have suggestions on how to improve the program I'd be happy to review your contributions.
-Simply create an issue for each one.
+If you'd like to help with the development or have suggestions on how to improve the program I'd be happy to review your contributions, simply create an issue for each one.

 Planned Features
 -----------------------------------------------------------------------------